PhilippBaschke/acf-pro-installer/README.md

 ```
 Replace `"version": "*.*.*(.*)"` with your desired version.

-Replace `"type": "wordpress-plugin"` with `"type": "library"` if you would like to have ACF PRO installed in the `./vendor` directory instead of `./wp-content/plugins/`.
-This may be desireable if for example, you are including ACF PRO in a Wordpress theme.
+Replace `"type": "wordpress-plugin"` with `"type": "library"` if you would like to have ACF PRO installed in the `./vendor` directory instead of `./wp-content/plugins`.
+This may be desireable if for example, you are including ACF PRO in a WordPress theme.

 **2. Make your ACF PRO key available**